“You think you know love, but you don’t until you hold that little guy in your arms.”

 Sleepless nights, endless diaper changes and cleaning spit up morphs into solving algebra problems and giving guidance through high school drama; it’s the endless, sacred bond mothers share with their children.

-These moms will be celebrated Sunday, but for some, motherhood didn’t come easy.
+And for some, motherhood didn’t come easy.

 “It makes you think that everything you went through doesn’t matter and I'd gladly do it all again”